Consulting for data‑intensive research and decision‑making.

 Modern information threats rarely live in a single format - they combine text, image, and video.
 Our methods are built that way too, and we thrive where the signal crosses formats.

-From classical estimators to large language models, we select tools that fit the question - and stress-test them before they ship.
+From classical machine learning to large language models, we select tools that fit the question - and stress-test them before they ship.

 Giulio is a Research Associate at the Centre for the Future of Intelligence at the University of Cambridge.
-His research uses computational methods to study how information ecosystems behave, with a particular focus on the role of AI in shaping online discourse and the spread of misinformation.
+His research uses computational methods to study the behaviour of online communities, with a particular focus on the role of AI in shaping online discourse and the spread of misinformation.

 His expertise spans AI, data science, and social media research - from recommender systems and large language models to the mechanics of digital communication and trust.